xtuml/bridgepoint/doc-bridgepoint/notes/9554_integrity_int.md

 6.9 bp.core ooaofooa
 The ooaofooa has not been updated, yet.

+6.10 OOA of Graphics
+Consider enhancing the escher loader to support these instances.

+6.11 Enhanced Loader
+Fix the loader to deal with unrecognized data gracefully.

 ### 7. Unit Test

 Testing is being performed in a way similar to `masl_round_trip`.